 5 from 3 votes

 My most requested appetizer recipe…EVER.
-The easiest gooey cheese dip made better thanks to monterey jack cheese with jalapenos and roasted sunflower seeds.
+The easiest creamy cheese dip made better thanks to Monterey jack cheese with jalapenos and roasted sunflower seeds.
 Pepper Jack Cheese Dip is the appetizer or party dip recipe you'll be asked to bring time and time again.

 SAVE THIS RECIPE